iotaledger/wasp/clients/apiclient/docs/BlockInfoResponse.md

 SetNumSuccessfulRequests sets NumSuccessfulRequests field to given value.

-### GetPreviousL1CommitmentHash
+### GetPreviousAliasOutput

-`func (o *BlockInfoResponse) GetPreviousL1CommitmentHash() string`
+`func (o *BlockInfoResponse) GetPreviousAliasOutput() string`

-GetPreviousL1CommitmentHash returns the PreviousL1CommitmentHash field if non-nil, zero value otherwise.
+GetPreviousAliasOutput returns the PreviousAliasOutput field if non-nil, zero value otherwise.

-### GetPreviousL1CommitmentHashOk
+### GetPreviousAliasOutputOk

-`func (o *BlockInfoResponse) GetPreviousL1CommitmentHashOk() (*string, bool)`
+`func (o *BlockInfoResponse) GetPreviousAliasOutputOk() (*string, bool)`

-GetPreviousL1CommitmentHashOk returns a tuple with the PreviousL1CommitmentHash field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPreviousAliasOutputOk returns a tuple with the PreviousAliasOutput field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPreviousL1CommitmentHash
+### SetPreviousAliasOutput

-`func (o *BlockInfoResponse) SetPreviousL1CommitmentHash(v string)`
+`func (o *BlockInfoResponse) SetPreviousAliasOutput(v string)`

-SetPreviousL1CommitmentHash sets PreviousL1CommitmentHash field to given value.
+SetPreviousAliasOutput sets PreviousAliasOutput field to given value.

 ### GetTimestamp